Back to INEXION

 Request the investor brief.

-We're working with a select group of family offices and super angels.
-If you have a long time horizon and genuine conviction about the longevity economy, we'd like to have a conversation.
+We're working with a select group of family offices and super angels in our $2M seed round.
+If you have a long time horizon and conviction about the longevity data category, we'd like to have a conversation.